Sylt-CSI/variant-protein-prediction/readme.md

     203,1tnr3_TNFA:T:68:MET
     203,1tnr3_TNFA:S:68:MET

-The first number ,before the comma, from table is the iteration number and gives the information in which protein the mutation should be introduced, if the number is identical it will be in the same model.
+The first number, before the comma, from table is the iteration number and gives the information in which protein the mutation should be introduced, if the number is identical it will be in the same model.
 After the comma comes the name of the protein that is going to be mutated, it is used as key by the software, it could be beneficial when further developed to mutate multiple proteins at once.
 The single letter describes the chain where the mutation should take place and the number describes the index of the chain that should be modified.